9.3 Recovery of overpayments

 Following reasonable collection efforts, an overpayment may be considered uncollectible and may be recommended for write off by the Administrator.

-The recommended write off of an overpayment is subject to local delivery agent approval and should be completed each fiscal year.
+The recommended write off of an overpayment is subject to local delivery partner approval and should be completed each fiscal year.
 The process of writing off overpayment debts is administrative only and does not mean that the debt is forgiven, and a recipient should not be advised that the overpayment has been forgiven or that an administrative write off has taken place.

 There are two categories of overpayments that may be recommended for write off: